crisperdue/prooftoys-site/content/real-number-facts.md

 ## Ordering axioms

-Again, each of these assumes that the variables are real numbers.
+Again, each of these axioms assumes that the variables are members of the field, in this case the real numbers.
+Adding these axioms to the first set makes the domain into an "ordered field".
+Not all fields are ordered.

 {{% preblock %}}
 ~~not (x < x)